EnterpriseDB/repmgr/README.md

     - `cluster matrix` runs a `cluster show` on each node and arranges the results in a matrix, recording success or failure;

-    - `cluster diagnose` runs a `cluster matrix` on each node and combines the results in a single matrix.
+    - `cluster crosscheck` runs a `cluster matrix` on each node and combines the results in a single matrix, providing a full overview of connections between all databases in the cluster.

     These commands require a valid `repmgr.conf` file on each node.
     Additionally password-less `ssh` connections are required between